-Your information, how we use it and your rights.
+Your information, how we use it & your rights.

-AAB is committed to protecting your personal information.
+AAB Wealth is committed to protecting your personal information.

 How the law protects you

 Data Protection law says that we are allowed to use personal information only if we have a proper reason to do so.
-This includes sharing it outside Anderson Anderson & Brown Group.
+This includes sharing it outside AAB Wealth.
 The reasons we collect and use your data are:

-- To fulfil our contract to provide services to you.
+- To fulfil our contract to provide services to you or the data controller.

 - When you consent to it – when you agree for us to contact you to advise you of events, or products and services from us or other organisations.